 Please apply for an internship in Berlin ideally 8 to 12 weeks prior to course start date) and absolutely no later than 4 weeks prior to course start date (in the summer months late enrolment won’t be feasible, as course / placement /accommodation options will be in high demand), accompanied by:

 • CV in German.
-Don´t worry about minor mistakes you may make: If necessary we will correct linguistic mistakes before sending it out to companies.
-We are also ready to work on your CV with you once you are here, but we need at least a first draft from you, however imperfect, when you enrol.
+Don’t worry about minor mistakes made: If necessary German school staff will correct linguistic mistakes before sending it out to companies.
+They are also able to work on your CV once out in Berlin, but CESA will need at least a first draft when you enrol, however imperfect.

 • letter of intent in German – describing your language skills, previous professional experiences and expectations regarding the internship in Berlin – sample letter of motivation

 • your CESA course enrolment

 The coaching session is a very practical affair but there are theoretical guidelines as well – new students learn that it is necessary courtesy to their host company to research the business/organisation on line and gather information on it.
 But the main focus is on the practical issues.
 For example a number of questions will be posed that a German boss or a German colleague is bound to ask the work experience student:

 1/ What have you done to date professionally?